prmichaelsen/chat/README.md

   ::ls .
 Execute ls and summarize output.
   > time.md                        Write conversation to file in -i mode.
-  >> time.md                       Append conversation to file in -i mode. src                              Load contents of files in src. src/**/*                         Load contents of files matching glob.
+  >> time.md                       Append conversation to file in -i mode.
+  ./src                            Load contents of files in src.
+  ./src/**/*                       Load contents of files matching glob.
   Why is the sky blue?
 Prompt without quotes.
 ```